hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4576

-We will certainly test you so as to reveal those of you who struggle [in Allah’s way] and remain patient, and We will test sincerity of your assertions.
+We will certainly test you so as to reveal those of you who struggle [in Allah’s way] and remain patient, and We will test the sincerity of your assertions.

 # 4577